Kevin Rudolf: 2007–2009: Major label success

 With "Let It Rock" already a massive hit, fans and media still noted a sense of "mystery" surrounding Rudolf.
 "There really was no mystery," he said.
 "The song just blew up faster than we could catch up with it.
 But it was great that the music was given a chance to speak for itself.
 People truly felt it--it wasn't anything fake.
 And with me, music always comes first.
 Unlike some artists, I don't want the attention to be put on myself as much as my music."

-Rudolf's first studio album, titled In the City, was released on November 24, 2008, and was produced and co-written by Rudolf, with the exception of one song, "She Can Get It", which was co-produced by the Neptunes.
+Rudolf's first studio album released under his own name, titled In the City, was released on November 24, 2008, and was produced and co-written by Rudolf, with the exception of one song, "She Can Get It", which was co-produced by the Neptunes.
 Rudolf explained that the album was about "growing up in New York City when the city was wild... it felt like there were no rules and you could be anyone you wanted.
 That is the landscape of this album."

 The album was noted for Rudolf's distinctive merging of musical styles, namely, rock and hip-hop.
 "It's about taking rock attitude vocally, hip hop drums, synths, and guitars and sharpening the edges of everything in a sense.
 You bring it together.
 That's how I do it."

 Rudolf's penchant for "genre-bending" was noted in many reviews of the album. "'In the City' cribs tricks from both rap and rock 'n' roll, not in the pursuit of a bastardised Limp Bizkit-type hybrid, but with the intention to produce a crossover rock record with modern hip-hop tools...it's hard to deny Rudolf is a man with some big ideas."

 With lead single "Let It Rock" still garnering the most attention, other songs from the album also began to have impact.
-"Welcome to the World", the album's second single, went gold and was featured prominently in advertisements for WrestleMania XXVI.
-"NYC" was featured on an episode of CSI: NY.
+"Welcome to the World (Kevin Rudolf song)", the album's second single featuring Kid Cudi, went gold and was featured prominently in advertisements for WrestleMania XXVI.
+His song "N.Y.C." featuring Nas was heard on an episode of CSI: NY.

-Throughout most of 2009, Rudolf performed songs from In the City live, including appearances on The Jimmy Kimmel Show, Dancing with the Stars, the Miss USA Pageant and the 2009 NBA All-Star Game.
+Throughout most of 2009, Rudolf performed songs from In the City live, including appearances on The Jimmy Kimmel Show, Dancing with the Stars, the Miss USA 2009 peageant and the 2009 NBA All-Star Game.